meltano/meltano/docs/src/_reference/v2-migration.md

 weight: 10
 ---

+_Note: This document is still a work in progress.
+Expect further changes, coming soon._

 ## Full list of migration tasks and breaking changes

 The following list includes all breaking changes in Meltano version 2.0 as well as other recommended migration tasks.